Grassley lauds Trump for keeping campaign vows

 WILTON — Like Democrats running for president, U.S. Sen. Chuck Grassley has a plan to grow the economy and strengthen the middle class: Re-elect President Donald Trump.

-Iowa’s senior senator wasn’t the first to jump on the Trump bandwagon during the 2016 Iowa caucus campaign.
+Iowa’s senior senator wasn’t the first to jump on the Trump bandwagon during the 2016 Iowa caucuses campaign.
 He has not always been comfortable with the president’s language and style, but Grassley likes the results of his policies.

 “Now I know that Trump every day may cause some of you to feel a little bit different toward him, but look at the policies and the eight years before,” Grassley told about 200 people, who broke into applause, Sunday night at the Kaufmann Family Fundraiser in Wilton.